 5,000+ year old trees

 In 2013, researchers discovered a 5,062 year old tree from the family P. longaeva, in the Californian White Mountains range.
 It usurped the remarkable Methuselah, the previous record holder, which was an eye-watering 4,845 years old.
 In Iran, the Zoroastrian Sarv tree is an estimated 4,000 or more years old, a Mediterranean cypress that might just qualify as Asia’s oldest living being.
 And in Britain itself it isn’t that rare to find 1000 year old yew trees, often thriving in ancient church graveyards.
-Bearing all that in mind, it’s no surprise that when it’s looked after and nurtured properly, exterior wood furniture can last a very long time indeed.
+Taking all that into account, it’s no surprise that when it’s looked after and nurtured properly, exterior wood furniture can last a very long time indeed.

 1,000 year old wood furniture